 Well, this fic is certainly… different from everything else I've written so far.
-Being that it's in the first person, rated T, and more of a general message of sorts than an actual story, I've never really done anything like this before.
-This idea kind of just came to me out of nowhere, so I apologize if it seems a little sporadic or random to you.
-When you're all through, please review with positive or negative feedback, favorite this story or favorite/follow me if you really enjoyed this or my other work, or even PM me!
-I love chatting with other readers and authors.
-The only things I'd have to ask of you guys is to kindly refrain from flaming in reviews and avoid following this story (it is a oneshot and will NOT be continued).
-Thank you for your cooperation. ;)
+Being that it's in the first-person and more of a general message of sorts than an actual story, I've never really done anything like this before.
+This idea kind of just came to me out of nowhere, so I apologize if it seems a little sporadic or random.

-AN: I don't really have an exact time period for this story, but the relative time for this story would be somewhere in between 1977 (after the Keene Act in the novel) and 1985, when the main events take place.
+I don't really have an exact time period for this story, but the relative time would have to be somewhere in between 1977 - after the Keene Act in the novel - and 1985, when the main events of the novel/film take place.

 Used to be soft on criminals.
 Not since that night, though.
 Much harder now.
 More blood.
 More broken bones.
 More admitted to hospitals in critical conditions.
 Less compassion for those who disgust me.
 Maybe it is how I should have been from beginning.